© Crown copyright 2011

 - differing statistics between testing staff

 Use the available space on the rear of the VTS File copy of the SAR to write a brief description of issues identified as an aide memoir.
-For example if the NT has an abnormally high fail rate compared to the national average or if Person Events show a significant variation on failure rates between NTs at the same VTS.
+For example if the tester has an abnormally high fail rate compared to the national average or show a significant variation on failure rates between testers at the same VTS.

 Advice or potential disciplinary action must be recorded using a VTS Advisory Form (VT59).
 A copy of this form should be left with the AE’s representative at the end of the visit (if applicable).